Deepubhatt/Olympic-History-Analysis/README.md

 # Dataset

-The “120 Years of Olympic History” dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results?select=noc_regions.csv).
+The "120 Years of Olympic History" dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results?select=noc_regions.csv).
 It contains comprehensive historical data on the modern Olympic Games, spanning from the inaugural Athens 1896 Olympics to Rio 2016.

 Each row in the dataset represents an individual athlete competing in a specific event and includes details such as the athlete’s name, age, sex, country, medal, and more.